Pre-Employment Screening Guide South Africa

 - Collect copies of certificates/degrees

-- Contact institution directly or via SAQA
+- Contact the issuing institution directly or submit via SAQA

 - Verify qualification type and date obtained